amanguptaBay/DiffRobotA1/README.md

 ### prepare_robot_for_sim.ipynb
 Takes the trained robot from the previous step and makes it ready to be imported into CoppeliaSim.
 This means the robot is going to be scaled down and it will have its links have cylinders for visualization purposes.

+## Coppeliasim
+Import the robot urdf at tools > importers > urdf.
+Dont change any settings.
+In the tree of the robot mark every link ending in _respondable with dynamic to make it movable.

 ## visualize_robot.ipynb
 Visualizes a robot